-No Body lives here (ODO) (2020)
+No Body lives here (ODO)

 Interactive Theater Installation for 5+ audience members and one AI character

-An AI character "lives" on stage in Plato’s Cave.
+An AI character lives on stage in Plato’s Cave.
 ODO can't leave the stage, ODO is offline...
 Every visitor of the installation means the world to him.
 He collects stories and narratives to understand, how our world works.

-ODO uses AI algorithms to conduct natural conversations with the audience and Deep Learning to create Haiku Poetries.
-ODO has sensors to hear and see the audience, using Face Recognition Algorithms and Crowd Cluster Tools to understand emotions and our physical behavior.
-With all means ODO tries to get in touch with us!
+ODO uses AI algorithms to conduct natural conversations with the audience and Deep Learning to create Haiku Poetries and Music.
+ODO has sensors to hear and see the audience, using Face Recognition Algorithms and Crowd Cluster Tools to understand emotions and physical behavior.